 Today most of us are consuming an excess amount of salt than the requirement.
 The average per-person salt intake is too high, between 9 to 12 grams per day.
 Habitual intake of excess salt is the main culprit behind the widespread prevalence of hypertension (high blood pressure).
 To prevent and treat hypertension and other cardiac problems, taking a low-sodium diet is essential.
-Reducing the daily salt intake to not more than 6g (an approximate of 1 teaspoon of salt per day) is effective to reduce the blood pressure.
+Reducing the daily salt intake to not more than 6g (approximately of 1 teaspoon of salt per day) is effective to reduce blood pressure.
 (1)

 Hypertension-salt-sodium :The relation